Skip to main content

 Klocwork 2025.4: What’s New

-Klocwork is Perforce’s enterprise SAST engine, supporting C, C++, C#, Java, JavaScript, Python, and Kotlin.
+Klocwork is Perforce’s enterprise SAST engine, supporting C, C++, C#, Rust, Java, JavaScript, Python, and Kotlin.
 The 2025.4 release introduces:

 • AI-assisted code remediation in VS Code, context-aware fix suggestions with human-in-the-loop approval